 Follow the 145 via Bad Goisern and over the Pötschen Pass.
 On descending from the pass, there are two turnings for Bad Aussee.
 The first turning, on the left, descends a very steep hill, and then crosses a bridge over a river.
 Carry on straight ahead after the bridge to reach the town centre.
 The second turning for Bad Aussee is to the right.
 At the bottom of the sliproad, turn right again to pass back under the 145 and follow the road into the town centre.
 Both routes meet up in the town centre at a peculiar three-way junction.
 There seem to be no obvious rules here, except not to bump into anything.

-Bus can be the cheapest way to get to expo (and possibly the lowest-carbon).
-Not as nice as the train, but practical.
+Bus can be the cheapest way to get to expo (and is likely to be the lowest carbon).
+Not as nice as the train, but practical, especially if nobody is travelling at the same time as you.
 It takes about 30 hours.
 International buses to Linz (on the route to 'Vienna'/'Wien') exist, otherwise Munich (£50) or Zurich (£75).
 Then get either train or National bus onwards.
 Bus London - Zurich, then night train to Steinach-Irdning (£40) is a reasonable option.
 Not all of these buses go every day.
 If booking at short notice bus can be excellent value.http://www.europebus.co.uk/austria/ (To Linz) https://www.flixbus.com/ (To Munich and Zurich) http://www.checkmybus.co.uk

 This has been done twice, first by Dave Fearon in 1992, who took 9 days (return to UK only), and more recently by Brian Outram in a more leisurely 16 days (I think).